Joel Hersch is a multimedia producer, creative director, and journalist with a passion for innovative storytelling across social platforms

 I’m a digital media producer with a strong writing, film production, and project management background.
 I am Spanish-English bilingual, and experienced in supporting social equity, diversity, and environmental projects.

 As a lifelong sailor and 100-ton boat captain, I also train people in the fundamentals of sailing.
-I intend to bring the same qualities of team efficacy and cohesion that are required on the ocean into film production and corporate storytelling.
+I intend to bring the same qualities of team efficacy and cohesion that are required on the ocean into video production and corporate storytelling.

 Adobe Lightroom